camunda/camunda/docs/src/java-client/setup.md

 ## Usage in a Maven project

-In order to use the Java client library, declare the following Maven dependency in your project:
+To use the Java client library, declare the following Maven dependency in your project:

 ```xml
 <dependency>